juanga333/RDP-hook-stealer/README.md

 # RDP-hook-stealer
 This is a tool that I code in my process of understanding windows internals.
 I thought it was a very good idea to deploy it on jump servers.
-The result in a production environment was really impressive.
 Each password entered will be stored in ``C:\users\<user>\AppData\Local\Temp\data.bin``

 ## Files
 There are two files: rdp_indisk.cpp and rdp_inmemory.cpp.
 They are quite self-descriptive, but basically one injects the DLL from disk, and another from memory, being in shellcode format in the binary itself